port-labs/port-docs/docs/integrations/terraform.md

 For more examples, see the examples and test cases in the [public repository](https://github.com/port-labs/terraform-provider-port).

-### Update a resource

-- To update a resource, change the value of the resource in the terraform configuration files and use the command `terraform apply`.

-### Delete a resource

-- To delete a resource, you need to run `terraform destory --target port-labs.{resource-name}`.

 ### Create a resource with a relation

 Let's say we also created a blueprint that define a package and a relation "Used it". (refer [here](../tutorials/relation-basics.md))